 How do you characterize sounds?

-Our ears are not sensitive to some of the characteristics that scientists use to describe sound.
-One important characteristic that we cannot hear is the wavelength of the sound.
-However, you can see the wavelength of a water wave.
-It is the distance from the top of one wave to the top of the next wave.
-You cannot see the wavelength of a sound wave, but scientists can measure it using special instruments.
+Some of the characteristics used to describe a sound wave are not audible.
+One important characteristic that we cannot hear is the wavelength of the sound, which is the distance from the top of one wave to the top of the next wave.
+Although you can see the wavelength of a water wave, you cannot see the wavelength of a sound wave.
+Scientists can measure it using special instruments, however.

 The following sections provide more information on how sound is characterized and discuss the sound characteristics that are related to this picture of a wave: